aymannadeem/malaise/README.md

 #### How do I get started?

+First, run `script/setup`, which recreates `virtualenv` from script.

 There are two parts to this library: (1) data curation and (2) machine learning.

 ### Data Curation